cppalliance/safe-cpp/proposal/type.md

 cannot use uninitialized object p
 ```

-The `std2::unique_ptr` has no default state.
+The `std2::box` has no default state.
 It's safe against [null pointer type safety bugs](intro.md#2-type-safety-null-variety).
-A `unique_ptr` that's declared without a constructor is not default initialized.
+A `box` that's declared without a constructor is not default initialized.
 It's uninitialized.
 It's illegal to use until it's been assigned to.

 ```cpp
 #feature on safety